 - Remote advice to local medical teams

-- Patient telephone and email advice line, manned by the NMO Nurse Specialists
+- Patient telephone and email advice line, manned by the NMOSD Nurse Specialists

 - Access at clinic appointments to a full medical and therapy team (see below)

-- Written information and access to websites on NMO
+- Written information and access to websites on NMOSD

 Meet the Clinical Team

-A clinical fellow is a doctor who is gaining experience in NMO.
-Liene is involved in clinical care and undertaking research projects.
+A clinical fellow is a doctor who is gaining experience in NMOSD.
+Both our fellows are involved in clinical care and undertaking research projects.
 You may be invited to participate in research.

-Kerry and Sam provide a point of contact for patients and professionals and providing education and emotional support.
-They are responsible for ensuring the care of all patients linked in to the service through audit and appraisal as well as providing teaching for nursing staff from neurology units across the north of England.
+Sam and Tricia provide a point of contact for patients and professionals and provide education, support and advice.
+They are responsible for ensuring the care of all patients linked in to the service as well as providing teaching and information for nursing staff from neurology units across the north of England.

 Orthoptist: Val Trimble

-My role is to provide advice about nutrition and health.
-I can also advise about food related problems in disease and health.
-I can give advice regarding weight loss particularly whilst on steroids.
+The role of our dietitian is to provide advice about nutrition and health.
+They can also advise about food related problems in disease and health and can give advice regarding weight loss particularly whilst on steroids.

-To ensure that the service is administered effectively, the NMO Coordinator has close contact with all the healthcare professionals previously mentioned.
-They also arrange clinics, admissions, investigations requested by the neurologists (such as MRI) and the transfer of information between these healthcare professionals.
-You may also receive calls from the coordinator to remind you of your appointments.
+Jackie helps ensure the service is administered effectively.
+As the NMOSD Coordinator, she has close contact with all the healthcare professionals previously mentioned.
+She will also arrange clinics, admissions, investigations requested by the neurologists (such as MRI) and the transfer of information between these healthcare professionals.

-They should be contacted to arrange appointments, request letters/patient information or as a point of contact if you are unsure who to direct a query to.
-The NMO Coordinator has daily contact with the clinical team and is therefore an excellent resource for patients.
+Jackie should be contacted to arrange appointments, request letters/patient information or as a point of contact if you are unsure who to direct a query to.
+Jackie has daily contact with the clinical team and is therefore an excellent resource for patients.